 8) Grand Falls (Chocolate Falls):

-Description: Grand Falls is the largest waterfall on this list.
+Description: Grand Falls is the largest waterfall on this list (and in AZ).
 It’s even larger than “Niagara Falls”.

 Another feature of this waterfall that makes it so amazing is that it’s not actually a clean looking waterfall, as mud and dirt is what flows down from it, thus making it a very dirty looking waterfall (which is also why it’s called Chocolate Falls), yet something that is still amazing to behold.